 7. Ahmedabad Women Action Group (AWAG) v.
 Union of India

-First, the practice of polygamy was alleged to be violative of Article 14 and 15.
-Second, the practice of the system of unilateral talaq by Muslim husbands as violative of Article 14 and 15.
+First, the practice of polygamy was alleged to be violative of Articles 14 and 15.
+Second, the practice of the system of unilateral talaq by Muslim husbands is violative of Articles 14 and 15.
 Third, to hold that remarriage during the existence of a marriage by a Muslim husband shall amount to cruelty itself.
-Last, to hold that the Muslim Women (Protection of Rights on Divorce) Act, 1986 is unconstitutional for violation of Article 14 and 15.
+Last, to hold that the Muslim Women (Protection of Rights on Divorce) Act, 1986 is unconstitutional for violation of Articles 14 and 15.

 8. Imambandi v.
 Mutsaddi

-Facts: In this case, there was a property in dispute before the Bombay High Court which was claimed by three widows of a Muslim man who died intestate.
-The petitioner claimed that she was the mother of the child and hence, the legal guardian and therefore, was entitled to the share of the property belonging to the child.
-This case deals with the concept of guardianship and division of property based on guardianship.
+The petitioner claimed that she was the mother of the child and hence, the legal guardian and thus, was entitled to the share of the property belonging to the child.

 9. Gohar Begum Nazma Begum

-The facts of this case deal with the guardianship of the father in case of an illegitimate child.
-The petitioner is the mother of an illegitimate child who has filed an application under Section 491 of CrPC to transfer the custody of the child from her husband to her.
-Illegitimacy of a child is a major issue in Mohammedan law and leads to several legal questions as in this case.
+The facts of this case deal with the guardianship of the father in the case of an illegitimate child.
+The petitioner is the mother of an illegitimate child who has filed an application under Section 491 of CrPC to transfer custody of the child from her husband to her.
+The illegitimacy of a child is a major issue in Mohammedan law and leads to several legal questions as in this case.

 Issues: The issue here which the court dealt with is whether the husband or the father holds the natural guardianship of the minor illegitimate child under the Mohammedan law.

 Held: Here the court affirmed, that the woman or the wife can be a natural guardian only to the illegitimate child.
-It affirmed that in case of an illegitimate child the circumstances are different from the legitimate child, here even the woman or the wife can be a natural guardian to the illegitimate child and non-transfer of custody of such child will amount certainly amount to illegal detention of the child under Section 491 CrPC.
+It affirmed that in the case of an illegitimate child, the circumstances are different from the legitimate child, here even the woman or the wife can be a natural guardian to the illegitimate child, and non-transfer of custody of such child will certainly amount to illegal detention of the child under Section 491 CrPC.

 Issue: Whether the children out the Muslim marriage shall be entitled to maintenance under the CrPC after the divorce of the couple.

-Held: The court held that the child shall be entitled to demand maintenance under 125 of the Code of Criminal procedure and also from the Muslim woman (protection of rights on divorce) Act.
-The father shall be liable to pay maintenance to the son until he attains the age of majority and stabilise himself and provide for himself.
+Held: The court held that the child shall be entitled to demand maintenance under 125 of the Code of Criminal Procedure and also from the Muslim Woman (protection of rights on divorce) Act.
+The father shall be liable to pay maintenance to the son until he attains the age of majority stabilises himself and provides for himself.
 Further, the father shall be liable to maintain his daughter till the time she is married.